 In terms of connectivity, this thin bezel monitor features 1x VGA, 1x DisplayPort 1.2, and 2x HDMI 1.4 ports to help you achieve the best possible performance.

-In terms of ergonomics, the monitor stand that comes with this gaming monitor is only height-adjustable, which means that if you want to tilt it to your liking, you will probably need to get a separate desk-mounting stand from which you can then adjust the monitor to your exact preference.
+In terms of ergonomics, the monitor stand that comes with this gaming monitor is only height-adjustable, which means that if you want to tilt it to your liking, you will probably need to get a separate gaming desk mounting stand from which you can then adjust the monitor to your exact preference.

 Thinnest Bezel Gaming Monitor